GaboAlba/ConcurrentComputingPractice/tareas/zippass_pthread/README.md

 -----
 As part of the Parallel and Concurrent Computing class we have been provided with several zip files with encrypted text files inside which we need to read.

 For this problem, a solution using a multi-threaded "brute force" algorithm must be accomplished.
-Apart from this, the algorithm should be efficient enough to run all medium test cases in an hour or less.
+Apart from this, the algorithm should be efficient enough to run all test cases in an hour or less.

 ## User Manual
 -------